-- 1. LHA will schedule the Informal Hearing within ten (10) business days from the participant's written request.
-A written confirmation notice will be sent to the participant stating the date, time and location of the informal hearing.
+- 1. LHA will schedule the Informal Hearing within ten (10) business days from the participant's written request. - a.
+A written confirmation notice will be sent to the participant stating the date, time and location of the informal hearing. - b.
 The confirmation notice will be sent to the participant's last known address. - 2.
 The procedures for conducting the informal hearing will be mailed to the participant. - 3.
 The voucher participant may, at the participant's own expense, be represented by a lawyer or other representative. - 4.
-The informal hearing may be recorded or transcribed at the sole party who has arranged for the service. - 5.
+The informal hearing may be recorded or transcribed by the sole party who has arranged for the service. - 5.
 The Hearing Officer will be responsible to conduct the hearing in accordance with the following guidelines: - a.
 LHA's representative will be given an opportunity to explain the LHA decision.
 LHA may present evidence and question witnesses. - b.
 The participant will have the opportunity to question any LHA witnesses. - c.
 The participant or participant's representative will have an opportunity to present his/her objections to the decision in question.
 Information related to only the specific LHA decision will be allowed at this hearing.
 The participant may present evidence or question witnesses at this time. - d.
-The participant may contact LHA before the informal hearing to examine any Housing Authority documents that are directly related to the hearing or receive more information on the basis of the violation(s).
-The participant may copy any
+The participant may contact LHA before the informal hearing to examine any Housing Authority documents that are directly related to the hearing or receive more information on the basis of the violation(s). - The participant may copy any such document at the participant's expense. - If LHA does not make the document available for examination upon the request of the participant, LHA may not rely on the document at the hearing.